twedds95/ESP_hole/README.md

 This version of the project does not require any edits to the source code, as after uploading to the ESP you first run will generate a captive portal for you to input the wifi settings you wish to connect this device to.
 The captive portal SSID is **AutoConnectAP_ESPHOLE**, and has password **ESP32_Connect** (I guess you could modify these if you wish).

 You may also wish to edit the upstream DNS servers used.
-These can be edited at the top of *src/ESP_hole.cpp* and are currently using two servers with included filtering to block ads, trackers and phishing websites from privacy oriented providers.
+These can be edited at the top of *src/ESP_hole.cpp* and are currently using two servers from privacy oriented providers with included filtering to block ads, trackers and phishing websites.

         IPAddress primaryDNS(94, 140, 14, 14); // adguard
         IPAddress secondaryDNS(194, 242, 2, 4); // mullvad